Skip to content

 DELETE/roles/{id}Delete role

-GET/roles/{id}/permissionsGet role permissions
+GET/{id}/permissionsGet role with permissions

-PUT/roles/{id}/permissionsUpdate role permissions
+PUT/{id}/permissionsUpdate role permissions

 GET/groupsList groups